A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 The 6MB setting provides for a chained 4MB and a 2MB AutoConfig memory board definition which will get merged together by OS 2.04 and later.
 Under OS 1.2/1.3, the MergeMem command would need to be run to gain a contiguous ~6MB memory chunk.

-The GVP DPRC - which stands for Dual Port RAM Controller, implements a semi-unique memory design taken from the original Amiga ChipRAM design (from a CPU->RAM perspective).
-The memory operates at 14MHz, just like the Amiga ChipRAM.
+The GVP DPRC - which stands for Dual Port RAM Controller, implements a semi-unique memory design taken loosely from the original Amiga ChipRAM design (from a CPU->RAM perspective).
+The DRAM memory controller operates at 14MHz, just like the Amiga ChipRAM.
 Assuming both the CPU and the DMA controller want access to the FastRAM on the card, they alternate memory accesses on opposite clocks.
-Agnus utilizes a similar solution with the CPU, although when it has more important duties, it can also steal access cycles from the main CPU, if needed.
-Unlike Agnus, the DPRC does not steal bus cycles from the main CPU for DMA I/O transfers to the DPRC-controlled RAM.
-The net result is that the DMA controller can transfer data at the full (7MHz equivalent) speed of a Zorro II bus on it's cycles, and the CPU can access that same memory on it's interleaved cycles, i.e. - they will never conflict.
+Agnus utilizes a similar solution with the CPU/Expansion bus DMA, although when Agnus has more important duties, it can also steal access cycles (cause wait-states) from the main CPU, if needed.
+Unlike Agnus, the DPRC does not steal bus cycles from the main CPU for DMA I/O transfers to/from the onboard DPRC-controlled RAM.
+The net result is that the DMA controller can transfer data at the full (7MHz equivalent) speed of a Zorro II bus on it's memory access cycles.
+The CPU can access that same memory on it's interleaved cycles, and so by this design, they will never conflict.
 This means that the OS and driver overhead, and other applications the CPU may be running, can continue while I/O to/from the disk interface can occur to the onboard FastRAM - all at the same time.
 For a stock 68000 7MHz system, this provides a performance gain while the Amiga is under average and high I/O conditions.
 Otherwise, DMA transfers off the HC8 PCB to any other 24-bit address in the system operates like a standard Amiga DMA controller.

 GVP's FastROM v3.x & v4.x driver, and the GuruROM V6, are fully 24/32-bit address-space and host environment aware.
 They are highly compatible with nearly all SCSI devices with a reasonable grip on the SCSI I and SCSI II command and electrical specifications.
 There is no need to modify the DMA Mask on partitions from the default full 0xFFFFFFFE value for any high-adressed 32-bit RAM.
 The MaxTransfer default can always remain at the maximum 0x7FFFFFFF.
-Modifications to partition these settings may be necessary if a disk is to be connected to another non-GVP controller with these kinds of limitations at another time.
+Modifications to these settings for partitions may be necessary if a disk is to be connected to another non-GVP DMA controller with 32-bit addeess space DMA limitations at another time.

-If a DMA block limiter (for off-card DMA transfers) is needed, use the v4.x driver ROM and GVPSCSCtrl options and possibly GVPPatch (AmiNet).
-This solves serial and parallel port interrupt latency issues, although the option can be used with any .device needing DMA transfers to be performed in smaller segments.
+If a DMA block limiter (for off-card DMA transfers) is needed, use the v4.x driver ROM and GVPSCSCtrl options and possibly the tool GVPPatch (AmiNet).
+This solves serial and parallel port interrupt servicing latency issues, although the option can be used with any .device needing DMA transfers to be performed in much smaller segments.

 The GuruROM V6 and support tools have the same functionality as the V3/V4 FastROM driver and tools set, plus it gains some additional features.